Beyond the Crowd: LLM-Augmented Community Notes for Governing Health Misinformation: Introduction

-To mitigate these bottlenecks, we propose \ours{}, a unified framework for leveraging large language models (LLMs) to augment Community Notes for more timely and reliable misinformation governance.
-Given a flagged post containing a potentially misleading claim, \ours{} extends the current crowd-sourced process across both \textit{note creation} and \textit{evaluation}.
-As shown in Figure~\ref{fig:overview}, it introduces two complementary generation modes: \textbf{(1) Evidence-Grounded Note Augmentation}, where humans supply evidence (e.g., URLs) and LLMs synthesize it into structured notes, and \textbf{(2) Utility-Guided Note Automation}, where LLMs autonomously plan, retrieve, and select high-quality evidence before generating notes.
-To ensure robust and interpretable assessment, \ours{} further incorporates a \textbf{hierarchical three-step evaluation pipeline} that progressively verifies \textbf{(1)} the \textit{relevance} of retrieved evidence, \textbf{(2)} the \textit{correctness} of evidence presentation, and \textbf{(3)} the overall \textit{helpfulness} of the generated note.
+To address these limitations, we introduce \ours{}, a unified framework that leverages large language models (LLMs) to enhance both the creation and evaluation of Community Notes for more timely and reliable misinformation governance.
+Given a flagged post containing a potentially misleading claim, \ours{} extends the existing crowd-sourced pipeline through two complementary generation modes (Figure~\ref{fig:overview}): \textbf{(1) Evidence-Grounded Note Augmentation}, where humans supply evidence (e.g., URLs) and LLMs synthesize it into structured notes, and \textbf{(2) Utility-Guided Note Automation}, where LLMs autonomously plan, retrieve, and select high-quality evidence before generating notes.
+To ensure robust and interpretable assessment, \ours{} further incorporates a \textbf{hierarchical three-step evaluation pipeline} that progressively verifies \textbf{(1)} the \textit{relevance} of the retrieved evidence, \textbf{(2)} the \textit{correctness} of the evidence presented, and \textbf{(3)} the overall \textit{helpfulness} of the generated note.

-We instantiate \ours{} in the health domain through the \ds{} benchmark, comprising 1.2K health-related Community Notes annotated with crowd-confirmed Helpful and Not Helpful statuses, along with \judge{}, a fine-tuned note helpfulness evaluator.
-Experiments on fifteen representative LLMs validate the framework’s reliability and practical utility.
-Our evaluation (Section \ref{sec:eval-superiority}) uncovers a major weakness in current human helpfulness assessment, where stylistic fluency is often mistaken for factual accuracy, and demonstrates that hierarchical evaluation substantially reduces false positives.
-Across both generation modes, LLMs produce notes that are overall more accurate and contextually balanced than human-written counterparts, while utility-guided automation consistently selects higher-quality evidence than human contributors.
-These results establish \ours{} as a principled framework for enhancing the factual consistency, interpretability, and timeliness of crowd-sourced misinformation governance.
+We instantiate \ours{} in the health domain with \ds{}, a benchmark of 1.2K health-related Community Notes labeled \textit{Helpful} or \textit{Not Helpful}, along with \judge{}, a fine-tuned helpfulness evaluator.
+Experiments on fifteen LLMs validate the framework’s reliability and utility.
+We also identify a key weakness in crowd-sourced evaluation (\S \ref{sec:eval-superiority}), where stylistic fluency is often mistaken for factual accuracy, and show that our hierarchical evaluation reduces such false positives.

-\textbf{Contributions.} We make three key contributions: \begin{itemize}[leftmargin=*] \item \textbf{Framework.} We present \ours{}, a unified framework for LLM-augmented Community Notes, integrating two generation modes and a hierarchical evaluation pipeline for scalable and interpretable misinformation governance. \item \textbf{Benchmark.} We introduce \ds{}, a domain-specific benchmark of 1.2K health-related Community Notes, paired with a fine-tuned \judge{} model for reliable evaluation on note helpfulness. \item \textbf{Empirical Insights.} Through systematic evaluation of fifteen LLMs, we uncover a loophole in human helpfulness voting, demonstrate clear gains from LLM-augmented note generation, and distill design principles for hybrid human–AI governance. \end{itemize}